Booligoosh/codetheweb.blog/_posts/2017-10-22-wrapping-and-grouping-elements.md

 ```

 ### 2. Style multiple elements at once - `<div>`
-Chances are, you probably haven't learnt CSS yet but down the track this will be a big benefit.
+Chances are, you probably haven't learned CSS yet but down the track this will be a big benefit.
 Let's say you have a bunch of random elements:
 ```HTML
 <h1>Hello!</h1>